iarai/MeTS-10/README.md

 ## About this repo

-This is a github repo to share code for the MeTS-10 Dataset Paper.
+This is a github repo to share code for the [MeTS-10 Dataset Paper](https://arxiv.org/abs/2302.08761) (pre-print, submitted for review).

 ## MeTS-10 Data Pipeline